 Career readiness and study abroad go hand-in-hand, making the Umbra Institute an ideal provider of selective unpaid and non-credit and credit-bearing internships in Italy.
-Students have the option to intern with each semester with Umbra, or during the summer session (post-spring) at the Institute and with local institutions in Perugia and the region of Umbria.
+Students have the option to intern each semester with Umbra, or during the summer session (post-spring semester) at the Institute, with local institutions in Perugia and the region of Umbria.

-Umbra internships that provide substantial opportunities to develop career readiness competencies, as defined by the U.S. National Association of Colleges and Employers (NACE).
-These enriching opportunities allow students to apply knowledge learned in the classroom as they engage in critical thinking, effective communication in an international work setting, collaborate on teams, apply technology in their field of interest, improve their intercultural fluency, identify career management goals, and utilize their skills in leadership and professionalism.
+Umbra internships provide substantial opportunities to develop career readiness competencies, as defined by the U.S. National Association of Colleges and Employers (NACE).
+These enriching opportunities allow students to apply knowledge learned in the classroom as they engage in critical thinking and effective communication in an international work setting, collaborate on teams, apply technology in their field of interest, improve their intercultural fluency, identify career management goals and utilize their skills in leadership and professionalism.

 The Institute staff reviews applicants carefully and matches the students’ needs and interests with the internships available.

-Students may submit a request for credit- and non-credit-bearing internship.
+Students may submit a request for credit- and non-credit-bearing internships for a semester or longer at the Umbra Institute.
 In both cases, students will work closely with Umbra staff and faculty in key functional areas.
-For-credit internships require tuition (see below) whilst non-credit-bearing internships have no fees and are not compensated, though the Institute will provide housing for those who qualify.
+For-credit internships require tuition (see below) whilst non-credit-bearing internships have no fees and are not compensated, though the Institute may provide housing in Perugia for those who qualify.
 Qualified applicants will meet at least one of the following criteria:

-Summer internships begin at the end of the Spring semester (May) and continue through the end of the summer session (June).
-Summer internships allow Spring semester students to remain in Perugia and work at the Institute while, at the same time, encouraging reflection on their personal and professional development as well as actively engaging them in their field of choice.
+Summer internships are also available for credit and non-credit.
+Summer internships begin at the end of the Spring semester (early May) and continue through the end of the first or second summer sessions (June or July).
+Summer internships allow Spring semester students to remain in Perugia, work in Italy, and gain valuable experience, while at the same time, encouraging reflection on their personal and professional development as well as actively engaging them in their field of choice.

 “Interning at Umbra was an amazing experience both working with the staff and living in my new favorite city, Perugia.
 As an Umbra alum, I was able to see first-hand all the incredible work that goes in to providing the program.
 The experience was literally life-changing as my career goals now include working in international education”